maziac/DeZog/documentation/UnitTests.md

 Inside the unit test you should use the provided unit test macros to test for failures [^1].
 [^1]: This is very similar to the assertions used in other languages.

-There are macros available for various puposes, e.g. to test the registers for specific values or a memory location.
+There are macros available for various purposes, e.g. to test the registers for specific values or a memory location.

 Here is the complete list:
 - TEST_MEMORY_BYTE addr, value: (addr) == value